 They are a family-owned company dating back to the early 1900s.
-Kent possess the licensing rights to 5 external brands, as well as their own.
-These brands are Jeep, GMC Razor Cadillac and Little Miss Match bicycles.
+Kent possesses the licensing rights to 5 external brands, as well as their own.
+These brands are Jeep, GMC Razor Cadillac, and Little Miss Match bicycles.

 The GMC Denali road bike is built around an aluminum frame and fork.
-Component-wise it’s pretty much what you would expect for a bike in this price point.
-Non-groupset
+Component-wise it’s pretty much what you would expect for a road bike under $200.

 Shimano derailleur and shifters are stock on this bike and the brakes are advertised as “alloy calipers” but there are no other markings that can be used to identify them.